convexengineering/gpkit/docs/source/basiccommands.rst

 By convention, the objective is the function to be *minimized*.
 If you wish to *maximize* a function, take its reciprocal.
 For example, the code above creates an objective which, when minimized, will maximize ``x*y*z``.

-Formulating a GP
+Formulating a Model
 ================

-The ``GP`` class represents a geometric programming problem.
+The ``Model`` class represents an optimization problem.
 To create one, pass an objective and list of Constraints:

 .. code-block:: python

     objective = 1/(x*y*z)
     constraints = [2*x*y + 2*x*z + 2*y*z <= S,
                    x >= 2*y]
-    gp = GP(objective, constraints)
+    gp = Model(objective, constraints)

-Solving the GP
+Solving the Model
 ==============

 .. code-block:: python